Ottoman Egypt: Khedivate

 debt to the European powers.
 A national debt of over one hundred million pounds sterling (as opposed to three millions when he became viceroy) had been incurred by the khedive, whose fundamental idea of liquidating his borrowings was to borrow at increased interest.
 When he could raise no more loans, he sold his Suez Canal shares (in 1875) to the British Government for only £3,976,582; this was immediately followed by the beginning of foreign intervention.

 In December 1875, Stephen Cave was sent out by the British government to inquire into the finances of Egypt, and in April 1876 his report was published, advising that in view of the waste and extravagance it was necessary for foreign Powers to interfere in order to restore credit.
-The result was the establishment of the Caisse de la Dette.
+The result was the establishment of the Caisse de la Dette Publique.

-This control of the country was unacceptable to many Egyptians, who united behind a disaffected Colonel Ahmed Urabi.
-The Urabi Revolt consumed Egypt.
-With the country largely in the hands of Urabi, the British and French governments pressured the Ottoman Sultan Abdülhamid II to depose Ismail Pasha, and this was done on 26 June 1879.
-The more pliable Tewfik Pasha, Ismail's son, was made his successor.
+With the country becoming increasingly lawless, the British and French governments pressured the Ottoman Sultan Abdul Hamid II to depose Isma'il Pasha, and this was done on 26 June 1879.
+The more pliable Tewfik Pasha, Isma'il's son, was made his successor.

 A large military demonstration in September 1881 forced the Khedive Tewfiq to dismiss his Prime Minister.
-In April 1882 France and Great Britain sent warships to Alexandria to bolster the Khedive amidst a turbulent climate.
-Tawfiq moved to Alexandria for fear of his own safety as army officers led by Ahmed Urabi began to take control of the government.
+In April 1882 France and Great Britain sent warships to Alexandria to bolster the khedive amidst a turbulent climate.
+Tewfik moved to Alexandria for fear of his own safety as army officers led by Ahmed Urabi began to take control of the government.
 By June Egypt was in the hands of nationalists opposed to European domination of the country.
-A British naval bombardment of Alexandria had little effect on the opposition which led to the landing of a British expeditionary force at both ends of the Suez Canal in August 1882.
-The British succeeded in defeating the Egyptian Army at Tel El Kebir in September and took control of the country putting Tawfiq back in control.
-The Khedivate of Egypt remained under British military occupation until the establishment of the British protectorate of Egypt in 1914.
+A British naval Bombardment of Alexandria had little effect on the opposition which led to the Anglo-Egyptian War.
+The British succeeded in defeating the Egyptian Army at Tell El Kebir in September 1882 and took control of the country putting Tewfik back in control.
+The Khedivate of Egypt remained under British military occupation until the establishment of the Sultanate of Egypt in 1914.

+Historiography

+There are six surviving manuscripts of the Turkish version of the 18th century history Tarih-i Misr by Mehmed B. Yusuf.
+Critical studies of the different versions of the manuscripts are incomplete or have not been done.
+The only known surviving Arabic version is said to be in the collection of the Russian Academy of Sciences in Saint Petersburg.
+The Turkish version, covering the period up to around 1717, was probably more widely circulated given the number of surviving manuscripts.
+Austrian orientalist J. von Hammer refers to the text in his history of the Ottoman Empire, calling it "the most detailed and estimable of all Ottoman histories of Egypt".
+Despite the fact that a full critical study was never completed, historians and Orientalists continued to cite the history following Hammer.